 From now onwards, the taskbar should automatically hide when you move the cursor away from it.

 If the problem persists and surfaces again after some time, follow Method 2.

-If the taskbar refusing to auto-hide, it’s because of an installed program and has nothing to do with Windows 10.
-There are many programs that sit in the system tray area of taskbar and some of them waiting for your (user) action actually prevent the taskbar from auto-hiding.
+If the taskbar refusing to auto-hide, it’s likely because of an installed program and has nothing to do with Windows 10.
+There are many programs that sit in the system tray area of the taskbar, and some of them waiting for your (user) action actually prevent the taskbar from auto-hiding.